TMJ Treatment on the Upper West Side

-Smiles on the Upper Westside provides TMJ disorder treatment in NYC.
+Smiles on the Upper Westside provides TMJ disorder treatment in the UWS neighborhood of NYC.
 Call 212-222-5225 to schedule your first appointment.

 TMJ, or temporomandibular joint disease, is a complex and progressive disorder.
 Over time, TMJ can permanently damage the jaw and its supporting structures.
 When treated early, though, TMJ can be halted and reversed.